galister/gpsinjector/README.md

 **ChromeOS does not need to be in developer mode, but you will need to enable ADB.**

-Due to Android apps on ChromeOS running inside an isolate container, you'll have no luck trying to
+Due to Android apps on ChromeOS running inside an isolate container, you'll have no luck trying to use a serial GPS module via USB or Bluetooth.
+I've also had no luck with 'GPS tether' apps as they expect your devices to be on the same L2 network.

 Be warned: I'm not an Android dev, the code may be of the great spaghetti kind.